All Products

 Solution

-• If the CSI version when you backed up the disk PV was low (without AccessMode detection), and the backed-up persistent volume itself does not meet the current CSI creation requirements, you should prioritize dynamically provisioned disk volumes to transform your original workloads.
-This helps avoid the threat of forced disk detachment when scheduling to other nodes.
-If you have more questions or requirements about multi-mount scenarios, please submit a ticket for assistance.
+• If the CSI version was low when you backed up the disk persistent volume (without AccessMode detection) and the backed-up persistent volume itself does not meet the current CSI creation requirements, you should prioritize using dynamically provisioned disk volumes to transform your original workloads to avoid the threat of forced disk detachment when scheduling to other nodes.

 Issue

-The status of the restore task is Completed but some resources are not created in the restore cluster.
+The status of the restore job is Completed but some resources are not created in the restore cluster.

 Cause

-• Cause 1: The resource is not backed up.
+• Cause 1: The resource was not backed up.

-• Cause 2: The resource is excluded during restoration based on the configuration.
+• Cause 2: The resource was excluded during restoration based on the configuration.

-• Cause 3: The application restore subtask partially fails.
+• Cause 3: The application restore subtask partially failed.

-• Cause 4: The resource is successfully restored but is recycled due to the ownerReferences configuration or business logic.
+• Cause 4: The resource was successfully restored but was recycled due to the ownerReferences configuration or other business logic.

 Solution